 The count table has some nice attributes: When it is updated only ONE row will be locked at a time.
 That means that no operations on t_log will be blocked for reporting, VACUUM and so on.
 The row lock on the second table will perfectly synchronize things and there is no chance of serving requests which are not allowed.
 Minimal locking, maximum performance while maintaining flexibility.

 Of course this is only a prototype which leaves some room for improvements (such as partitioning and so on).
-From a looking and efficiency point of view this is promising.
+From a locking and efficiency point of view this is promising.

 A simple test on my (relative old) iMac has shown that I can run around 20.000 requests in around 10 seconds (single connection).
 This is more than enough for most applications assuming that there will be many clients and a lot of parallelism.